All parents want the best for their children.

 - 11 Positive Education Books for Parents and Teachers

 - 4 Videos on Positive Education

 What Is Positive Education?

-Seligman, one of the founders of positive psychology, has incorporated positive psychology into education models as a way to decrease depression in younger people and enhance well-being and happiness.
-His PERMA model, which outlines five elements of well-being, can be utilized in schools to help the students increase their well-being and to flourish.
+Seligman, one of the founders of positive psychology, has incorporated positive psychology into education models as a way to decrease depression in younger people and enhance their wellbeing and happiness.
+By using his PERMA model (or its extension, the PERMAH framework) in schools, educators and practitioners aim to promote positive mental health among students and teachers.

 - Positive Emotions: Feeling positive emotions such as joy, gratitude, interest, and hope;